-- The four-course Graduate Certificate in Applied Statistics and Data Management from NC State, which introduces students to statistical methods and programming techniques.
+- The Graduate Certificate in Applied Statistics and Data Management from NC State, which introduces students to statistical methods and programming techniques.

-- The five-course Graduate Certificate in Health Informatics from East Carolina University, which accommodates both healthcare providers without IT skills and IT specialists with no healthcare knowledge.
+- The Graduate Certificate in Health Informatics from East Carolina University, which accommodates both healthcare providers without IT skills and IT specialists with no healthcare knowledge.

 For options outside of the state or outside of these certificate types, see our national listing of Online Graduate Certificates in Data Science.

 There’s one option for a fully online master’s degree in data science: East Carolina University’s MS in Health Informatics and Information Management, an extension of the certificate program.